Hoki Roe Powder

 What is the recommended dosage of Hoki Roe Powder?

-Reported potential side effects may include: Mild fishy aftertaste or burp is the most commonly reported side effect.
+For most healthy adults, Hoki Roe Powder is well tolerated at studied doses.
+Reported effects can include: Mild fishy aftertaste or burp is the most commonly reported side effect.
 Occasional gastrointestinal upset or loose stools may occur in sensitive users.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Hoki Roe Powder is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: May enhance the effect of anticoagulants such as warfarin and antiplatelets like aspirin.
+Possible interactions include: May enhance the effect of anticoagulants such as warfarin and antiplatelets like aspirin.
 Could potentiate blood pressure-lowering medications at very high doses.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(1 citations)